Step By Step Guide

 1. Please resize the photo to its final size before using FocalBlade.

-2. Set the preview zoom to 100% otherwise you won't see the sharpening effect precisely.
+2. Keep the preview zoom at 100% to see the sharpening effect precisely.

 3. Click the Reset Button to set the default values.